SublimeText/LaTeXTools/README.markdown

 - Jump to self-defined command definition, i.e. jump to the `\newcommand` in which the command was defined

 #### SublimeCodeIntel Integration
-If you use [SublimeCodeIntel](https://github.com/SublimeCodeIntel/SublimeCodeIntel) you recognize the mouse-binding and it does not work out of the box.
+If you use [SublimeCodeIntel](https://github.com/SublimeCodeIntel/SublimeCodeIntel) you recognize the alternative mouse-bindings and it does not work out of the box.
 Just open the command palette and run the command `LaTeXTools: Create Mousemap in User folder`.
-This will create a mouse-map in the user folder or modify the existing one to add the mouse-binding.
+This will create a mouse-map in the user folder or modify the existing one to add the mouse-binding with the same modifiers as SublimeCodeIntel.
 This mouse-binding has a `fallback_command` command as argument.
 This command will be executed if the command in called outside a LaTeX document.

 #### Jumping to included files
 To open a file included using, e.g., `\input` or `\include` or a bibliography, simply click while holding down the modifier key or press `C-l, C-j`.
 Sublime will open the included file.